TobiasHoll/xply/README.md

 ## Contributing

-Contributions to plutonium-dbg are always welcome!
-If you encounter a bug or have a feature request, please [open an issue](https://github.com/tobiasholl/xply/issues/new).
+Contributions are always welcome!
+If you encounter a bug or have a feature request, please [open an issue](https://github.com/tobiasholl/xply/issues/new) on GitHub.
 Feel free to create a [pull request](https://help.github.com/articles/creating-a-pull-request/) for your improvements.

 ## License